Anthilla/Antd/Documentation.md

 ip -d link show eth0.10
 ```
 it is depends of the name assigned for each interface (eth0.10, eth0.20 and so on)

+### S2: Failover:

+a virtual IP with 2 ethernet interfaces in 2 different hosts
+the interfaces will have a password and will be identified.

+example:
+ip addr add 10.1.1.252/24 dev ethX
+ucarp -v 42 -p anthilla -a 10.1.1.252 -s 10.1.1.1 &
+ucarp -v 42 -p anthilla -a 10.1.1.252 -s 10.1.1.2 &

+in this case the identified is 42 and the password is anthilla